 So how do you track everything someone says when they walk into a common space like a conference room?
 Hello, Intelligent Speaker.

 This has been the primary use case for Intelligent Speaker since its launch.
-And as such, this has been a niche feature that most Teams Rooms admins either have never heard of or have ignored because there is no need for it.
+And as such, this has been a niche feature that most Teams admins have either never heard of or have ignored because there was no need for it.

 Let me introduce you to my little friend – Copilot!
 Copilot!
 Copilot!